Research in General Surgery

 The Residency Evaluation and Standards Committee (RESC) requires all residents to demonstrate the ability to synthesize and apply medical research data by writing an original scientific research paper.
 The Program provides the resources and requires that all Residents meet this requirement.
 Through this process, the resident should improve cognitive skills, and learn to manage and communicate medical information.
 This requirement is met by:

-Each Resident will be expected to do a scholarly project of his/her choice on clinical research, medical education research, a community-based effort of a practice improvement outcome over the course of the residency.
+Each Resident will be expected to do a scholarly project of his/her choice on clinical research, medical education research, a community-based effort of a practice improvement outcome every year of their residency.
 Residents will be expected to attend sessions for review and evaluation of their projects, discussion of study design, techniques and analysis.

 - Original Scientific or Clinical Research: Residents may select a quantitative or qualitative approach to original scientific or clinical research including literature review, case study, and new surgical procedure report.